 A nice early start departing Hyden gave us plenty of time to grab a coffee from one of the roadside stalls and head south towards the famous Esperance.

-Day 3 – Day Trip to Cape Le Grand National Park
+Day 3 – Esperance to Cape Le Grand National Park

-Campsite: Le Grand Campsite (Book online through WA parks – very popular/limited sites)
+Campground: Le Grand Campground (Book online through WA parks – it’s very popular and has limited sites)

 After grabbing the morning caffeine kick from Downtown Espresso, it was time to head into what’s by far my favourite national park in Australia.
 Cape Le Grand gives you plenty to explore, from the ultimate lookout up Frenchmans Peak, to clarity like you have never seen before in Hellfire Bay

-Yet, no trip here would be complete without stopping by the iconic Lucky Bay, made famous with its friendly locals that greet you along the beach each morning.
+Yet, no trip here would be complete without stopping by the iconic Lucky Bay, made famous with its friendly locals who greet you along the beach each morning.

 Get Lucky Bay